 The Philips Hue e12 candelabra WiFi bulb can also be auto-updated to the latest firmware from the Hue Bridge.

 The Philips Hue bridge will connect to your WiFi network to give you full control of all your light bulbs.
-It’s the main brains of the lighting system but its really small so you can tuck it out of the way.
+It’s the main brain of the lighting system but it’s really small so you can tuck it out of the way.

 Features of the mini Philips Hue E12 bulb